-Phase 4 surficial geologic mapping on the Des Moines Lobe (DML) includes the Humboldt county.
-These counties cover an area from 42° 56' to 42° 56' N latitude and 94° 28' to 93° 57' W longitude.
+Phase 6 surficial geologic mapping on the Des Moines Lobe (DML) includes the Dickinson and Emmet counties.
+These counties cover an area from 43° 30' to 43° 15' N latitude and 95° 25' to 94° 25' W longitude.
 The DML landform region occupies the north-central one-fifth of Iowa.
 This landscape area is the product of a Late Wisconsin lobate extension of the Laurentide Ice Sheet that flowed down a regional topographic low into Iowa approximately 15,000 years before present.
 The DML landform is bounded by pre-Wisconsin topographic highs on the east (Mississippian bedrock) and west (pre-Wisconsin glacial deposits comprising the Prairie Coteau).
-In the map area, bedrock consists of Paleozoic marine carbonates, consisting primarily of limestone facies.
-Deposits that overlie bedrock consist of Pre-Illinoian and Wisconsin-age glacial and glaciofluvial sediments that range from less than 10 to 170 feet thick.
-In areas, where the quaternary package is >30 ft.; the Sheldon Creek Formation, formerly referred to as the "tazewell till" was encountered in several cores in various areas of the county.
-The Sheldon Creek diamicton is the product of a several Wisconsin-age glaciation between 40,000 and 26,000 years before present.
+In the map area, bedrock consists of mid-Cretaceous age Dakota Formation, consisting primarily of the lower dominated sandstone Nishnabotna Member and an upper shale and mudstone dominated Woodbury Member.
+Deposits that overlie bedrock consist of Pre-Illinoian and Wisconsin-age glacial and glaciofluvial sediments that range from less than 300 to 500 feet thick.
+The Dows Formation, Late Wisconsin-age glacial and glaciofluvial sediment package can vary in thickness from 90 to 120 feet thick and is underlain by the older Wisconsin-age Sheldon Creek Formation, formerly referred to as the "tazewell till".
+The Sheldon Creek diamicton is the product of a several Wisconsin-age glaciations that occurred between 40,000 and 26,000 years before present.
 The diamicton has very similar properties to Dows Formation Alden Mbr. diamicton (same source area) so identification in the field is difficult.
-Identification is aided by the preservation of weathered Sheldon Creek surfaces (oxidation and noncalerous) and in some instances the presence of thin (less than 2 m) proglacial sand and gravel unit.
-The Sheldon Creek is not present in all cores and most likely was removed by glacial erosion.
+Identification is aided by the preservation of weathered Sheldon Creek surfaces (oxidation and noncalerous) and in some instances the presence of proglacial sand and gravel unit.
+The Sheldon Creek was encountered in all cores that penetrated the Dows Formation glacial and glaciofluvial sediments.
+The Sheldon Creek Formation is underlain by much older undifferentiated Pre-Illinois-age glacial, fluvial or colluvial sediments.

 Previous surficial geologic mapping in the map area consists of the Des Moines 4° x 6° Quadrangle at a scale of 1:1,000,000 (Hallberg et al., 1991).
-The previous years of surficial geologic mapping on the DML (Phase 1: Hancock, Kossuth, Winnebago and Wright Counties and Phase 2: Hamilton and Webster Counties and Phase 3: Boone and Story Counties) has significantly increased our understanding of complex landform sediment assemblages in glaciated terrains (Quade et al., 1999,2000,2001).
+The previous years of surficial geologic mapping on the DML (Phase 1: Hancock, Kossuth, Winnebago and Wright Counties, Phase 2: Hamilton and Webster Counties, and Phase 3: Boone and Story Counties, Phase 4: Dallas County and Humboldt County, Phase 5: Polk County) has significantly increased our understanding of complex landform sediment assemblages in glaciated terrains (Quade et al., 1999, 2000, 2001, 2002, 2003).